All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is 1.8mg the dose where most people decide to quit due to side effects?

 No. The highest discontinuation rates in the SCALE trials occurred during the first month at the full 3.0mg dose, not during the titration.
 Most patients who make it through 1.8mg continue successfully.
-However, if 1.8mg is truly intolerable, discuss alternatives with your prescriber before stopping entirely.
+But if 1.8mg is truly intolerable, discuss alternatives with your prescriber before stopping entirely.

 Will my side effects at 1.8mg predict what 3.0mg will be like?